Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 18.19.48 UTC
+- WIB: Rabu, 1 Januari 2025 19.46.39 UTC
-- WITA: Rabu, 1 Januari 2025 19.19.48 UTC
+- WITA: Rabu, 1 Januari 2025 20.46.39 UTC
-- WIT: Rabu, 1 Januari 2025 20.19.48 UTC
+- WIT: Rabu, 1 Januari 2025 21.46.39 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny